Learning the dynamics of a one-dimensional plasma model with graph neural networks: Recovering known kinetic plasma processes

 Another fundamental property of plasmas is their quasi-neutrality~\cite{chen1984introduction}, i.e.~on a macroscopic scale the overall charge density of positive and negative particles will cancel out.
 However, within local regions of characteristic length $\lambda_D = v_{th} / \omega_p$ (referred to as the Debye length) the local electric fields generated by a charged particle will not be fully screened by the oppositely charged particles.
 We expect to observe the same behavior for the sheet model.
 More precisely, the density of sheets at a certain distance from a test position is expected to follow~\cite{dawson1962one}:

-To test the GNS, we initialize systems of $10^4$ sheets following different initial thermal distributions ($v_{th} = [1.5, \ 2.5, \ 5.0]~\delta\!\cdot\!\omega_p$).
-The simulations are run for $t_{max} = 80\tau_{relax}$, where $\tau_{relax} = \sqrt{2 \pi} \lambda_D /\delta \ \omega_P^{-1}$ is an estimate of the relaxation time of the system~\cite{dawson1962one}, i.e.~the time it takes for the system to forget its current state.
+To test the GNS, we initialize systems of $10^4$ sheets following different initial thermal distributions ($v_{th} = [1.5, \ 2.5, \ 5.0]\,\delta\!\cdot\!\omega_p$).
+The simulations are run for $t_{max} = 80\,\tau_{relax}$, where $\tau_{relax} = \sqrt{2 \pi} \lambda_D /\delta \ \omega_P^{-1}$ is an estimate of the relaxation time of the system~\cite{dawson1962one}, i.e.~the time it takes for the system to forget its current state.

 To compute the sheet density profiles shown in \fref{fig:debye_shielding}, we follow a similar procedure as Dawson~\cite{dawson1962one}.
 We choose a set of equally spaced test sheets and, for each of them, measure the number of neighboring sheets within a pre-defined range of increasing distances.
-In our case, we compute the number of sheets within a distance $d \in \ ]0.2i, 0.2(i+1)]\lambda_D$ up to $3\lambda_D$ ($i=15$).
+In our case, we compute the number of sheets within a distance $d \in \ ]0.2i, 0.2(i+1)]\,\lambda_D$ up to $3\,\lambda_D$ ($i=15$).
 We repeat this procedure for every \mbox{$(3\lambda_D/\delta)$-th} sheet, over multiple independent time steps ($t_j=j\cdot \tau_{relax}$ for $j > 0$).
 The counts are then averaged over the number of test sheets, and time steps.

-It is clear from the results presented in \fref{fig:debye_shielding}, that the expected behavior is recovered.
+It is clear from the results presented in \fref{fig:debye_shielding} that the expected behavior is recovered.